joannawolthuis/MetaboShiny/README.md

 ### Overview analyses
 #### Volcano plot
 *This analysis is only available for one-factor, two-category analyses*

+In "Settings", press "click to make volcano plot".
+Once finished, a "Plots" and "Tables" sections will appear.

+In "Plots", you will find a plot with the log2 of the fold-change value on x-axis and the negative log10 of the t-test p-value on the y-axis.

+In "Tables", you will find a table showing the fold-change value, the log2 of the fold-change, the raw p-value, and the negative log10 of the p-value.

 ![Volcano plot](inst/www/stats2.png?raw=true "Volcano plot")

 #### Heatmap
+In "Settings", select the analysis that you want to use for your heatmap.
+The drop-down list will give a list of all analyses that have been performed and can be used for a heatmap.
+Choose wether to only use significant hits (default "no"), and whether to color based on all metabolites (default "no") or only those that will appear in the heatmap.
+Press "Click to make heatmap".

+The heatmap will appear in the "Plots" section.
+Use the sliding scale to select how many m/z values to feature on your heatmap.

 #### Venn diagram
+In the venn diagram you can see which m/z values overlap between the different analyses.
+1. Select the analyses you would like to compare by clicking on them and pressing the "down" arrow button.
+Select an analysis from the lower list and press the "up" arrow to remove the analysis from the comparison.
+2. Select how many hits to include from each analysis.
+3. Press "click to make venn diagram".
+The diagram will appear on the right.
+4. Below the diagram, you can select any of the included analysis to view the m/z values that overlap between them.

 #### Power calculation